-Guidelines for participants in the International Waterbird Census (IWC)

-Simon Delany January 2005
+Guidance on waterbird monitoring methodology: Field Protocol for waterbird counting

+Report prepared by Wetlands International

+March 2010

 Contents

+Common Standards and field protocol for waterbird counting

 - 1. What are waterbirds?

 - 2. Why count waterbirds?

 - 3. What is the International Waterbird Census?

-- 4. How to count waterbirds

-- Equipment

-Binoculars Telescope Identification Guide Notebook and pencil Electric recording devices Tally counter Maps and GPS recorders Identification Counting techniques The importance of mapping How to carry out a ground count Boat survey Aerial survey Expeditions What to record in your notebook How to use a tally counter Counting complex sites The importance of recording zero counts Specialised methods Roost counts Counts of colonially nesting species Separate counts of different age and sex classes

-- 5. Where to count waterbirds
+4. Where to count waterbirds

-- Site delimitation
+Site delimitation

+Counting complex sites

-- Priority sites
+Priority sites

-The importance of regular, standardised counting
+The importance of regular, standardized counting

+5. How to count waterbirds

+Equipment

+Binoculars

+Telescope

+Identification Guide

+Notebook & pencil

+Electronic recording devices

+Tally counter

+Maps and GPS Recorders

+Identification

+Counting techniques

+Sites prone to variable flooding or freezing

+Ground Count

+Boat Survey

+Aerial Survey

+Expeditions

+What to record

+Hoe to count in "blocks"

+The importance of recording zero counts

+Specialised methods

+Roost counts

+Counts of colonially nesting species

+Separate counts of different age and sex classes

-- 6. When to count waterbirds
+6. When to count waterbirds

-- The January census
+The January Census

-- The advantages of more frequent census
+The advantages of more frequent census

-7. Paperwork
+7. Record keeping

-- The field notebook
+Field records

-- Site forms
+Site forms

-- Count forms
+Count forms

-- 8. Linking counting with other studies of waterbirds
+8. Linking waterbird monitoring with other conservation and research activities

-- 9. Finally...
+Recording marked birds

+IBA monitoring

+Common Standards and field protocol for waterbird counting

-Guidelines for participants in the International Waterbird Census (IWC) 1.
-What are waterbirds?
+1. What are waterbirds?

 Waterbirds have been defined as "species of bird that are ecologically dependent on wetlands".
 This is the definition used by the Ramsar Convention on Wetlands.
 For the purposes of the International Waterbird Census, all species in the following families are considered by Wetlands International to be waterbirds: Gaviidae (Divers/Loons), Podicipedidae (Grebes), Pelecanidae (Pelicans), Phalacrocoracidae (Cormorants), Anhingidae (Darters), Ardeidae (Herons), Scopidae (Hamerkop), Ciconiidae (Storks), Balaenicipitidae (Shoebill), Ciconiidae (Storks), Threskiornithidae (Ibises and Spoonbills), Phoenicopteridae (Flamingos), Anhimidae (Screamers), Anatidae (Ducks, Geese and Swans), Gruidae (Cranes), Aramidae (Limpkin), Rallidae (Rails, Gallinules and Coots), Heliornithidae (Finfoots), Eurypygidae (Sunbittern), Jacanidae (Jacanas), Rostratulidae (Painted Snipes), Dromadidae (Crab Plover), Haematopodidae (Oystercatchers), Ibidorhynchidae (Ibisbill), Recurvirostridae (Stilts and Avocets), Burhinidae (Thick-knees), Glareolidae (Coursers and Pratincoles), Charadriidae (Plovers), Scolopacidae (Sandpipers, Snipes and Phalaropes), Pedionomidae (Plains Wanderer), Thinocoridae (Seedsnipes), Laridae (Gulls), Sternidae (Terns) and Rynchopidae (Skimmers).
 Only a few wetland birds are excluded by considering entire families in this way.
 Conversely, the inclusion of whole families results in the waterbird list containing a few non-wetland species such as some coursers and thick-knees.
 These rather minor anomalies are thought to be outweighed by the convenience of a whole-family approach to the definition of the term 'waterbird' and, in particular, considering the complications that would arise from applying the definition rigidly to every species.
-The Ramsar Convention on Wetlands has recently widened its approach to include more families traditionally regarded as seabirds, as well as certain raptors and passerines, and it is possible that a small number of additions will be made in the coming years to the families and species included in the IWC.
+The Ramsar Convention on Wetlands has widened its approach to include more families traditionally regarded as seabirds, as well as certain raptors and passerines.
+In 2008, the African-Eurasian Migratory Waterbird Agreement has also included some migratory seabirds.
+Hence, it is possible that a small number of additions will be made in the coming years to the families and species included in waterbird counting programmes.
 2. Why count waterbirds?